Samtropic/gabix/challenges.md

     ## professional.service.ts
     - Api urls are hard coded
-    - some methods are untyped, some return a subscription whereas some return observable
+    - Some methods are untyped, some return a subscription whereas some return observable
-    - there is no error handling
+    - There is no error handling

 ### _API_